Faheemfemu/EDA-on-Terrorisim-data-analysis/README.md

 Data inspection
 Data cleaning
 # EDA
-Globel analysis
+1. Globel analysis
-Analysis on india
+2. Analysis on india
-Conclusion
+# Conclusion
-Year with Maximum Attacks: 2014
+ 1. Year with Maximum Attacks: 2014
-Country with the Most Attacks: Iraq
+2. Country with the Most Attacks: Iraq
-City with the Most Attacks: Baghdad
+3. City with the Most Attacks: Baghdad
-Most Common Attack: Bombing/Explosion
+4. Most Common Attack: Bombing/Explosion
-Maximum Casualties in an Attack: Armed Assault
+5. Maximum Casualties in an Attack: Armed Assault
-Most Wounded in an Attack: Bombing/Explosion
+6. Most Wounded in an Attack: Bombing/Explosion
-Most Common Targets in an Attack: Private Citizens and Property Terrorist Group responsible for Maximum Attacks: Taliban Mostly terrorist used weapon type:Explosives
+7. Most Common Targets in an Attack: Private Citizens and Property
+8. Terrorist Group responsible for Maximum Attacks: Taliban
+9. Mostly terrorist used weapon type:Explosives
-Region with the most attacks: Middle east & north africa Year with Maximum killed : 2014
+10. Region with the most attacks: Middle east & north africa
+11. Year with Maximum killed : 2014
-In india's states has most number of terrorist attack : Jammu & kashmir In india's states has city most number of terrorist attack : Srinagar In india, year with maximum attack : 2016
+12. In india's states has most number of terrorist attack : Jammu & kashmir
+13. In india's states has city most number of terrorist attack : Srinagar 14.In india, year with maximum attack : 2016
-CPI-Maoist group had maximum terrorist attack in india
+15. CPI-Maoist group had maximum terrorist attack in india